 In the last two decades, we’ve seen an explosion in technology.
-And while all technologies can be harnessed for good, there’s also a way to misuse any tool.
+And while all technologies can be harnessed for good, there are ways to misuse any tool.
 I’m not arguing against the use of social media.
-Med School Insiders, after all, has a presence on YouTube, Instagram, Facebook, and Twitter.
-On one hand, there are angry luddites condemning social media, and on the other hand, you have addicted students who are oblivious to the detrimental effects of their social media use.
-As with most things in life, the truth is somewhere in the middle.
+Med School Insiders, after all, has a presence on YouTube, Instagram, Facebook, and Twitter, and these platforms allow us to engage with you.

 Is Social Media Addiction a Problem?

-But then I started Med School Insiders, and in doing so, I created an Instagram, Twitter, and downloaded the YouTube Studio and Google Analytics apps on my phone.
-No longer in residency and with much more control over how I spent my time and used my devices (it’s tough to use social media while working in the hospital), I found myself unhappy with the amount of time I spent on these apps, and more specifically the level to which they distracted me from focusing on meaningful work.
+But then I started Med School Insiders; in doing so, I created a social media account and downloaded YouTube and analytics apps on my phone.
+No longer in residency and with much more control over how I spent my time and used my devices (it’s tough to use social media while working in the hospital), I found myself unhappy with the amount of time I spent on these apps, and more specifically, the level to which they distracted me from focusing on meaningful work.

-It’s been demonstrated that the constant barrage on our attention from these distractions slowly erodes our ability to focus and get meaningful work done.
+The constant barrage on our attention from these distractions slowly erodes our ability to focus and get meaningful work done.
 I found my own capacity for Deep Work (excellent book) becoming fragmented.
 Was I becoming addicted?

 Quitting social media for 30 days to reset your relationship with your phone and computer is not a bad idea—it’s just not that realistic.
+And in the end, you may go straight back to those distractions.
 Instead, I suggest you do the following:

-1 | Delete Social Media Apps for Only ONE Day
+1 | Delete Social Media Apps for One Day

 Doing so will set the bar low enough that it is easy and feasible to achieve, but it will also give you a taste of what life is like without constant dopamine snacks and hits to your attention.
-As someone who has done the 1 day delete, I’ll be the first to tell you that it’s a nice change and helps the following tips fall into place.
+As someone who has done the one day delete, I’ll be the first to tell you that it’s a nice change of pace and helps the following tips fall into place.

 2 | Refine Your Inputs

 They say you’re the average of the five people you spend the most time with.
 I say you’re the average of all your inputs.
 Now that you’ve taken a brief break away from social media, come back to it with a fresh perspective and the ability to more accurately determine what is bringing you value.

 3 | Reclaim Your Attention

-4 | Implement Systems to Block Future You
+4 | Implement Systems to Block Your Future Self

 This comes down to a few different tactics.

 First, let’s talk about your phone, since that’s where most of our social media usage time is based.
 My go-to technique is completely free and surprisingly effective—move your phone out of sight.
 Sounds stupidly simple, right?
 I am constantly amazed at how effective it is.
 If I’m working, I now make sure I don’t leave my phone on the table or desk, as I’m much more likely to mindlessly pick it up and check for new updates.
 Instead, put it in another room or elsewhere out of your line of sight.

-Second, block future you from using the app too much.
-An easy first step is to move the apps off the home screen, so that finding them takes additional work, which hopefully is enough of a friction point to make you aware and provide you a brief moment to catch yourself if you’re acting impulsively.
+Second, block future you from using distracting apps.
+An easy first step is to move the apps off the home screen so that finding them takes additional work, which, hopefully, is enough of a friction point to make you aware and provide you a brief moment to catch yourself if you’re acting impulsively.

 On my computer, I use an app called Focus that blocks all my browsers from visiting any predefined set of distracting websites.
-Focus is only available on Mac, but I’ve also heard great things about Freedom which is available on PC.
+Focus is only available on Mac, but I’ve also heard great things about Freedom, which is available on PC.

 Still Not Convinced?

-The hardest part in any behavior change is just starting.
-If you’ve made it this far, this likely isn’t the first time that you’ve heard of social media addiction and been encouraged to consider curbing your social media use.
+The hardest part of any behavior change is starting.
+If you’ve made it this far, this likely isn’t the first time you’ve heard of social media addiction and been encouraged to consider curbing your social media use.